audse/pegboard/README.md

-# pegboard

-Pegboard is a flexible project management app.
+# pegboard -  a flexible project management app

+The core principle of Pegboard is to organize the way you would in real life- an endlessly customizable dumping ground for all your great ideas.

+## Technologies

+Pegboard was built using:
+#### Backend
+* Node.js
+* Express
+* MongoDB/Mongoose

+#### Frontend
+* Vue 3
+* Quasar

 ## Install the dependencies
 ```bash